nhtera/Home/README.md

-###Puphpet + Vagrant + Mono
+###Installation for Puphpet + Vagrant + Mono
-Rennder running on Linux VM within Windows 7.
+Rennder is (almost) running on Linux VM within Windows 7.
 This is currently my testing environment for Rennder on Linux.
-At the moment, `dnu restore` doesn't work.
+At the moment, `dnu restore` works, but there is no database setup.
+I've decided to use PostgreSQL.
 I'll keep you updated when I get Rennder working on Linux.
-So far, the project runs purely on DNX Core 5 without ASP.net 4.6, which means Rennder should theoretically work on Linux right away.
+So far, the project runs purely on DNX Core 5, which means Rennder should theoretically work on Linux right away.

 ###Current State of the Rennder Platform